teaching-data-science/intro2ml/chapters/chapter04.md

   </h2>
   <p class="de526628">
   <a class="_46224d00 _7e2d93b5" href="/chapter04-08-evaluation-testerror"> There are two types of errors: training error and test error.
-The focus of this Section is on the test error and difficulties related with it.</a>
+The focus of this section is on the test error and difficulties related with it.</a>
   </p>
 </section>